 This article summarizes what is happening in Mexico and provides links to official sources of information for more details.

 - Mexico’s main airports and sea ports remain open; however;

-- the US and Mexico have agreed to prohibit all but “essential crossings” at the land border until at least October 21st, 2020
+- the US and Mexico have agreed to prohibit all but “essential crossings” at the land border until December 21st, 2020;

 - if you intend to visit Mexico this year we strongly recommend you contact your tour operator, or your hotel(s) if you’re traveling independently, to ask them about the current status of travel restrictions and services in the region(s) you plan to visit;